Privacy Policy

 In addition to the uses identified elsewhere in this Privacy Policy, we may use your personal information for business purposes, including to:

 • Improve our Platform and Website.
 We may use your personal information to analyze, improve or deliver our services and to develop new ones.
-We may also use it to analyze how visitors use the Platform and Website in order to enhance and personalize your experience.Enboarder and its partners use cookies or similar technologies (such as web beacons) to analyze trends, administer the website, track users’ movements around the website, and to gather demographic information about our user base as a whole.
+We may also use it to analyze how visitors use the Platform and Website in order to enhance and personalize your experience.
+Enboarder and its partners use cookies or similar technologies (such as web beacons) to analyze trends, administer the website, track users’ movements around the website, and to gather demographic information about our user base as a whole.
 To find out more about how we use cookies on our Website and how to manage your cookie preferences please see our Cookie Policy available here.

 • Provide marketing communications or promote our services.
 We may use your personal information to send Enboarder promotional and informational content we think may be of interest to in accordance with your communication preferences.
 We may also use your personal information if it is contained in a client testimonial or comment on our Website.
 We obtain each Client’s consent via email prior to posting the client’s name and testimonial.

-• Comply with legal requirements and protect the safety and security of our business.
-We may use your personal information to comply with laws, regulations or other legal obligations, to assist in an investigation, to protect and defend our rights and property or the rights of third parties or enforce terms and conditions.
+• Comply with legal requirements and protect the safety and security of our business.We may use your personal information to comply with laws, regulations or other legal obligations, to assist in an investigation, to protect and defend our rights and property or the rights of third parties or enforce terms and conditions.
 We may also use your personal information to prevent suspected fraud, threats to our network or other illegal activities, prevent misuse or for any other reason permitted by law.

 3. How We Share Information We Collect

-We may disclose personal information in accordance with the applicable law and for the purposes described above, including:
+We may disclose personal information in accordance with applicable law and for the purposes described above, including:

 • To your employer who is our Client;

-• To our related bodies corporate;
+• To our related corporate entities;

 • To anyone to whom our assets or businesses (or any part of them) are transferred;

-• To any other service provider, contractor or third party where you have provided your consent.
+To any other service provider, contractor or third party where you have provided your consent.

 We may also disclose personal information to third parties such as our contractors, suppliers, agents and service providers who help us deliver, administer and support our functions and activities, including: